quang-do-se/aws-certs/devops/tmp/study.md

 - There is no option to create **Notifications** within the ECS cluster options.
 That notification functionality can be used with `EventBridge` (CloudWatch Events).

+- Add `--force-new-deployment` option to the AWS CLI command so that ECS re-deploys your cluster pulling the new image.

 ----------

 ## Simple Storage Service (S3)